bsmith89/compbio-template/README.md

 $ make all
 ```

+Any data processing which is computationally intensive should save intermediate
+files in order to utilize `make`'s piece-wise compilation.

 ### `raw/` ###
 All of the raw (meta)data needed to recreate the entire analysis.
 This should be kept in the exact same format as it is available publicly.